Updated August 22, 2022

 Important!
 Please read the following documents BEFORE the start of school.
 Please translate if necessary.

-How to Prepare for Coming to School: | Jump to a Specific Topic: |
+How to Prepare for Coming to School:

-PRIOR TO SEPTEMBER 6–STUDENTS PREPARE FOR CLASSES
+PRIOR TO OPENING DAY–STUDENTS PREPARE FOR CLASSES

 STEP 1: CHECK YOUR TIMETABLE

-- *Remember, if you are checking your timetable on your phone, you must load the desktop version of the website.
+• *Remember, if you are checking your timetable on your phone, you must load the desktop version of the website.
 The ‘Schedule’ tab is not accessible on the mobile site.

-- Returning students: If you need to reset your MyEducation password, or have forgotten how to access your account, please see the login information here.
+• Returning students: If you need to reset your MyEducation password, or have forgotten how to access your account, please see the login information here.

 If your timetable looks wrong…